The 10 Most Euphoric High Teas

 Euphoric tea herbs contain these three molecules, and they make us feel that buzz feeling.

-The L-Theanine molecules create a calming and soothing effect on our mind when combined with caffeine.
+The L-Theanine molecules create a calming and soothing effect on our minds when combined with caffeine.

 The scientific evidence claims that L-Theanine tends to uplift the alpha waves’ production, resulting in an entirely peaceful state of mind.